bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 At least for a while before you have to get a real job again.
 So I feel fairly confident to go, we're going to move forward.
 And maybe not as fast as we are at the moment.
-But, you know, there's some future there.
+But, there's some future there.

 Adam Jonas: 00:23:24